PitcherAG/pitcher-code-style/README.md

 ## To do
-- [x] Add configuration files, split Vue and plain JavaScript
-- [ ] Add IntelliJ configuration
-- [-] Add code style rules for JS, Vue, CSS under `README.md` with visual examples
+- [ ] Add code style rules for JS, Vue, CSS under `README.md` with visual examples